-St. Bernard's Preparatory School's curriculum has planned activities that we organise in order to promote learning and personal growth and development.
-We aim to provide a challenging and stimulating curriculum which encourages an enthusiasm for learning, intellectual curiosity and creativity.
-Our curriculum has planned activities that we organise in order to promote learning and personal growth and development.
-It includes not only the formal requirements of the National Curriculum, but also the range of extra-curricular activities that the school organises in order to enrich the experience of the children.
-It also includes the 'hidden curriculum', or what the children learn from the way they are treated and expected to behave.
+The curriculum and ethos of the school seek to develop pupils' knowledge and understanding and to promote intellectual curiosity, analytical skills, independent thinking and decision-making.
+This encourages an enthusiasm for leaning and creativity.
+It includes not only the formal requirements of the National Curriculum, but also a range of extra-curricular activities the school organises, in order to enrich the children's experiences.
+It also includes the 'hidden curriculum', where children learn from the way they are treated and expected to behave.

 The school provides an academically challenging environment, which is vibrant, happy, creative and stimulating.
-Our teachers have high expectations, but equally foster a nurturing environment in order to promote pupils' academic growth and to provide the support they need in order to make excellent progress in their studies.
+Our teachers have high expectations, but equally foster a nurturing environment in order to promote children's academic growth and provide the support they need to make excellent progress in their studies.